 8. Scope for Economic Growth in Oman

-The International Monetary Fund (IMF) forecasts that Oman to become the fastest growing economy in the GCC region in the next year with an estimated growth of over 6 per cent.
-The IMF revised its forecast about Oman’s growth to be 6.2% in 2020 from its prior estimate of 2.7 per cent growth, according to the fund's World Economic Outlook report released recently.
+The International Monetary Fund (IMF) forecasts that Oman is the fastest growing economy in the GCC region in the next year with an estimated growth of over 6 per cent.
+According to the fund's world economic outlook report released recently, the IMF revised its forecast about Oman's growth to be 6.2% in 2020 from its prior estimate of 2.7 per cent growth.

 9. Oman's Vision 2040

-Apart from the somewhat developed oil and gas industries, Oman has, several measures have been initiated to improve multiple sectors like tourism, hotel, technology, transport, perfume, and mining industries.
-Muscat, the country’s capital, serves as a connection between Africa and Asia.
-A substantial increase of 31 billion riyals by 2040 is foreseen in the country’s economy.
+Apart from the somewhat developed oil and gas industries, Oman has implemented several measures to improve multiple sectors like tourism, hotel, technology, transport, perfume, and mining industries.
+In addition, Muscat, the country's capital, serves as a connection between Africa and Asia.
+As a result, a substantial increase of 31 billion riyals by 2040 is foreseen in the country's economy.

 10. Oman's Development in Construction

 Madinat Sandan, constructed as a beacon for business and a home for the staff, was established in early 2019.
 The industrial zone spans over 250,000 square meters and house over 2400 outlets, including 1250residential units and 400 offices.

 Madinat Al Irfan- City of the Future is possibly the most ambitious project started in the Sultanate of Oman; a billion riyals development houses everything from the Oman Convention and Exhibition Center (OCEC) to five-star hotels, a smartly planned city.